 Supports a Positive Start to Employment

 When an employee receives a carefully curated welcome pack, they immediately feel valued and supported, which also makes them feel positive about their future experience with the company.
 The sense of belonging that a welcome pack can create is key to an employee feeling engaged and connected to their new team.
-A welcome kit that has a detailed schedule for the first few days can also support a new employee hitting the ground running, because they never have to ask ‘what should I do next?’, which can help them to feel more confident.
+A welcome kit that has a detailed schedule for the first few days can also support a new employee in hitting the ground running, because they never have to ask ‘what should I do next?’, which can help them to feel more confident.

 Reinforces the Company’s Brand and Culture